 Acceptance and Commitment Therapy: ACT approaches OCD by emphasizing psychological flexibility in regard to OCD-related obsessive thoughts.
 It also underscores how a patient’s commitment to their therapeutic journey has the power to create behavioral change.

-Invasive OCD treatments as a whole, and particularly neurosurgical ones, are still being studied to determine their safety and efficacy.
+Invasive obsessive-compulsive disorder treatments as a whole, and particularly neurosurgical ones, are still being studied to determine their safety and efficacy.
 They normally necessitate a recovery period, with research on these forms of therapy largely limited to small numbers of patients.
 As such, invasive OCD treatments are normally only considered after less invasive, first-line options have been exhausted.

 Recent studies on neurological lesion methods have shown potential in their ability to alleviate OCD symptoms for treatment-resistant patients.
 These methods include standard craniotomy, gamma knife coagulative lesions, and implanting radioactive seeds that induce local ablations.
 Most ablative, neurosurgical options are carried out on the brain’s cortico-striato-thalamo-cortical circuit, which is thought to become hyperactive in patients facing OCD.